adrelanos/Privacy-and-Security-Focused-Browser/README.md

 **Note: Debian platforms only!**

 Tor Browser can be installed using [tb-updater](https://github.com/Whonix/tb-updater) which is a package developed and maintained by Whonix developers.
 When run, `tb-updater` seamlessly automates the download and verification of Tor Browser (from The Tor Project's website).
 Moreover, for users that have a requirement for a security focused clearnet browser (SecBrowser), `tb-updater` comes with the functionality to disable Tor prebaked into the source.
-To disable Tor, users need only append the `--clearnet` switch when starting Tor Browser.<sup>[[14]](https://forums.whonix.org/t/todo-research-and-document-how-to-use-tor-browser-for-security-not-anonymity-how-to-use-tbb-using-clearnet/3822/54)</sup> Unlike other methods that require users to manually disable Tor, this greatly simplifies configuration and lessons the chances that a configuration error will be made.
+To disable Tor, users need only configure the `tb_clearnet=true` option in the initial set up.<sup>[[14]](https://forums.whonix.org/t/todo-research-and-document-how-to-use-tor-browser-for-security-not-anonymity-how-to-use-tbb-using-clearnet/3822/54)</sup> Unlike other methods that require users to manually disable Tor, this greatly simplifies configuration and lessons the chances that a configuration error will be made.

 ## Install tb-updater